muhme/joomla-branches-tester/PHP 8.4 – README.md

 :point_right: Since **used** branches are subject to frequent changes,
               the latest version numbers are always be retrieved directly from the `joomla-cms` repository.

-For the web server containers, the official Docker Joomla images (e.g., `5.2-php8.3-apache`) are used as a starting point to simplify life.
+For the web server containers, PHP-Apache Docker images (e.g., `php:8.4-apache`) are used as a starting point.
-Within the container, the source code from the corresponding Joomla Git development branch or tag is copied and a second Joomla installation is run.
+Within the container, the source code from the corresponding Joomla Git development branch or tag is copied and the Cypress-based Joomla installation from the System Tests is run.
-Refer to the [Versions](#versions) section for a list of all usable Joomla versions and Docker images available for each Joomla version.
+Refer to the [Versions](#versions) section for a list of all usable Joomla versions.

 ### JBT Parallel Installation Environment